 Day 2 – Old Dubai

 2.1.
-Get lost at the Al Fahidi Historic Neighborhood and Deira
+Explore the Al Fahidi historic neighborhood and Deira

 There is nothing that I love more than walking around the city’s old town!
 In this case, that would be the Al Fahidi historic neighborhood – one of the best places to visit in Dubai if you ask me!

 On the other side of the Dubai Creek, right in front of the Al Fahidi neighborhood, you can find the commercial neighborhood of Deira and its souks (traditional Arabic markets).
-It’s one of the most interesting things to see in Dubai and you can get there with an Abra boat ride for just AED 1 (US $0.30)!
+It’s one of the most interesting things to see in Dubai!

 FUN FACT: If you add up the weights of all the gold from the gold souk, you will end up with more than 10,000kg of gold.
 Sounds crazy, right?